suwanaloet/README_Generator/potential-enigma-master/Develop/READMEnode.md

 # README Generator
   ## Description
-  Readme generator made with node js and inquirer
+  README Generator made with node js and inquirer to make a quality README by answering a series of prompts.

   ## Table of Contents
   * [Installation](#installation)